mtoshi/rancidcmd/README.rst

 Installation
 =============
 #.
-Please install the Rancid in advance.
+Please install the RANCID in advance.

     For CentOS ::